A Method to Assess and Argue for Practical Significance in Software Engineering: Abstract

 \section{Abstract}

-A key goal of empirical research is assessing \emph{practical significance}, which answers the question of whether the observed effects of some compared treatments show a difference that is relevant in practice in realistic scenarios.
-Even though plenty of standard techniques exist to assess statistical significance, connecting it to practical significance is something that is not straightforward or routinely done; indeed, only a few empirical studies in software engineering assess practical significance in a principled and systematic way.
+A key goal of empirical research in software engineering is to assess practical significance, which answers whether the observed effects of some compared treatments show a relevant difference in practice in realistic scenarios.
+Even though plenty of standard techniques exist to assess statistical significance, connecting it to practical significance is not straightforward or routinely done; indeed, only a few empirical studies in software engineering assess practical significance in a principled and systematic way.

-In this paper, we argue that Bayesian data analysis provides suitable tools to rigorously assess practical significance.
+In this paper, we argue that Bayesian data analysis provides suitable tools to assess practical significance rigorously.
 We demonstrate our claims in a case study comparing different test techniques.
 The case study's data was previously analyzed (Afzal et al., 2015) using standard techniques focusing on statistical significance.
-We build a multilevel model of the same data, which we fit and validate using Bayesian techniques.
-By applying cumulative prospect theory on top of the statistical model, we are able to quantitatively connect the output of our statistical analysis to a practically meaningful context, thus assessing practical significance.
+Here, we build a multilevel model of the same data, which we fit and validate using Bayesian techniques.
+Our method is to apply cumulative prospect theory on top of the statistical model to quantitatively connect our statistical analysis output to a practically meaningful context.
+This is then the basis both for assessing and arguing for practical significance.

-Our study demonstrates that Bayesian analysis provides a technically rigorous, yet practical framework, for empirical software engineering.
-In combination with cumulative prospect theory, Bayesian analysis supports seamlessly assessing practical significance in an empirical software engineering context, thus potentially extending the relevance of research for practitioners.
+Our study demonstrates that Bayesian analysis provides a technically rigorous yet practical framework for empirical software engineering.
+A substantial side effect is that any uncertainty in the underlying data will be propagated through the statistical model, and its effects on practical significance are made clear.

+Thus, in combination with cumulative prospect theory, Bayesian analysis supports seamlessly assessing practical significance in an empirical software engineering context, thus potentially clarifying and extending the relevance of research for practitioners.

 }

 \IEEEraisesectionheading{